 - Offer an alternative.
 If you’ve got a customer who has reached out to you but is hesitant to place an order due to cost, offer them an alternate product.
 First, find out what their budget is.
 Then, see if you can create a similar product within their budget.

-- For example: If your customer loves your $100 24 inch by 24 inch painted wood sign, offer to make one for half the size.
+- Example: If your customer loves your $100 24 inch by 24 inch painted wood sign, offer to make one for half the size.
 Obviously, this won’t work for all products.

-- Another example: If your customer is interested in a ombre glitter dipped tumbler but can’t afford $50, offer to make a similar, solid colored personalized tumbler for less.
+- Example: If your customer is interested in an ombre glitter dipped tumbler but can’t afford $50, offer to make a similar, solid colored personalized tumbler for less.
 In this case, the product would be simpler, but isn’t nearly as time consuming so you could go down on price.

 - Ask why, then back up the why.
 Ask you customer what makes them think that your prices are expensive.
 Likely, they will answer that they’ve seen it elsewhere for cheaper.
 Tell them why you price your items as you do.